Understanding the Difference Between WCAG A, AA, and AAA Conformance

 - WCAG Level AA: Level AA removes additional barriers and establishes a level of accessibility that works for most devices and assistive technologies, such as screen readers.

-- WCAG Level AAA: The most strict level of conformance, Level AAA contains additional success criteria to establish the highest possible level of accessibility.
+- WCAG Level AAA: The most strict level of conformance, Level AAA contains additional success criteria to establish the highest possible level of website accessibility.

 Examples of WCAG 2.1 Level AA Success Criteria